OwnYouLtd/OwnYou_MVP/README.md

 ## The OwnYou roadmap and the MVP

+#### Using Verified Credentials
+OwnYou will make it easy for users to import and use their Verified Credentials.
+The Consumer App will extract key demographics and store them in the users DWN.

+The user shares demographics information, target audience information and verified credentials with advertisers, in the bid stream.
+Verified Credential proofs are created for advertisers to verify the credential's and issuer's authenticity, asynchronously.

+Verified Credentials are only shared with a) selective disclosure which excludes personally identifiable information, b) with holder binding and c) blinding, ensuring the credential's authenticity can be confirmed, but the user's privacy is protected.

 #### Collecting Personal Data
-OwnYou will provide the means for individuals to aggregate their personal data into local storage, or into remote storage (cloud or IPFS), under their control.
-OwnYou will make it easy for users to choose how and where that data it stored.
+OwnYou will provide the means for individuals to aggregate their personal data and verified credentials into local storage, or into remote storage (cloud or IPFS), under their control.
+OwnYou will make it easy for users to choose how and where that data it stored. *OwnYou does not store personal data.*

 The MVP demonstrates how a user controlled app can create decentralized storage managed by the user, to consolidate their emails, personal calendar, financial records and photos.

 In a steady state, we want to create connectors that connect to the user's data and automatically syncs for all future updates.
 The MVP should accommodate manual refreshes.

 #### Extracting Target Audience Data from Personal Data
 OwnYou will provide infrastructure, or leverage a third-party decentralized compute networks, for individuals (or their agents) to run third-party inference algorithms on their personal data, without sacrificing control or privacy.
-The result is a list of the most relevant target advertising topics and a list of relevant goods and services for price comparison and direct marketing opportunities.
+This results in a list of the most relevant target advertising topics to the user, and a list of relevant goods and services for price comparison and direct marketing opportunities.

 The MVP demonstrates how we can run basic inference on the individual's data with weaker privacy guarantees, but still resulting in target advertising topics than conform to IAB Tech labs target audience taxonomy.